Why diversity is important to your KiwiSaver and what we're doing about it

 What does diversity in this context mean?
 It will be what works for the company.
 It could be by gender, ethnicity, age or ability.
 Each company has different customers, employees and stakeholders, and diversity must reflect whats best for their long term growth.
 We do not support quotas, which create artificial notions of acceptability.
 When you see pictures of the board and management, it'll be obvious whether diversity has been achieved, or not.

 Why ask companies to implement full diversity over five years?
 Because it takes that length of time to effect structural change.
-Five years allows for orderly Board rotations, the promotion of diverse talent, and policies to accomodate parenting and modern work practices.
+Five years allows for orderly Board rotations, the promotion of diverse talent, and policies to accommodate parenting and modern work practices.
 True diversity is unlikely without a root and branch overhaul of those practices which prevent it.

 We expect companies to welcome this, and embrace the change.
 In a recent visit to most NZX Top 50 CEOs, we were greatly encouraged by their desire to have a long term stakeholder who has their long term interests at heart.
 They want to feel empowered by their shareholders to make decisions for the benefit of all.
 They care passionately about the companies they work for, and want the best for New Zealand.